 How many days in a row has it been for me?
-Probably too many that I stopped counting… Anybody else feeling like they’re in the same boat?
+Probably too many… Anybody else feeling like they’re in the same boat?
 I suspect the answer is Yes.
 Definitely.

 According to experts at Healthy Lifestyle and Adult Health, some symptoms are: